dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 Problem 7.35

 Resistive networks to analyze random walks Random walks are closely connected to infinite resistive networks (this connection is explored deeply in Random Walks and Electric Networks [11]).
-In particular, the probability of escape 𝑝esc—the probability that an 𝑛-dimensional random walker escapes to infinity and never returns to the origin—is related to the resistance 𝑅
+In particular, the probability of escape 𝑝esc — the probability that an 𝑛-dimensional random walker escapes to infinity and never returns to the origin — is related to the resistance 𝑅

 to infinity of a 𝑛-dimensional electrical network of unit resistors: 𝑝esc = 1/2𝑛𝑅.

-Use this connection, along with lumping arguments, to estimate 𝑅 and thereby show that the two-dimensional random walk is recurrent (𝑝esc = 0) but that the three-dimensional walk is transient (𝑝esc > 0)—consistent with Pólya's theorem (Problem 7.17).
+Use this connection, along with lumping arguments, to estimate 𝑅 and thereby show that the two-dimensional random walk is recurrent (𝑝esc = 0) but that the three-dimensional walk is transient (𝑝esc > 0) — consistent with Pólya's theorem (Problem 7.17).

 Problem 7.36